wail-uottawa/wail-uottawa.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-Over the years, I taught several courses at the University of Ottawa.
+Over the years, I have taught several courses at the University of Ottawa.
 The following is a list of the courses I have been teaching more or less on a "regular" basis.

 A calendar description of the courses is provided at University of Ottawa's [course catalog](https://catalogue.uottawa.ca/en/courses/elg/){:target="_blank"}.